cyberbotics/webots-projects/projects/seronet-spawner/README.md

 * Right motor: `motorNamePrefix`_`i`_right
 * Distance sensor: `sensorNamePrefix`_`i`

-If there is only one `ConveyorStationPlatform` the name are simply (`motorNamePrefix`_left, `motorNamePrefix`_right, `sensorNamePrefix`).
-In our case the platform n°1 is the removal place and n°2 the spawning place.
+If there is only one `ConveyorStationPlatform` the names are simply (`motorNamePrefix`_left, `motorNamePrefix`_right, `sensorNamePrefix`).
+In our case, the platform n°1 is the removal place and n°2 the spawning place.

 # Dependencies